joseph8th/clamit/README.md

 card readers, these will be listed also, so some machines may have a lot of devices.

 (If you doubt which device to scan, you can quit the program at any time by typing `^-C`.
-Then run the `lsblk` command to get a tree view of all block devices connected to the machine, as well as all their partitions with sizes, filesystem types, and even mountpoints.
+Then run the `lsblk` command to get a tree view of all block devices connected to the machine.
 This is enough info to determine which is the correct device to choose.)

 ClamIt will then mount all primary partitions of the chosen device in a single tree under `/mnt/clamit` and recursively scan the data for viruses *including all Windows system files*.
 It tells ClamAV to store a log file containing the